Software⏱️ 3 min read📅 2026-06-03

 How to Fix: "Permission Denied" trying to run Python on Windows 10

-Quick Answer: Check if the Python executable is still in the system's PATH after the update, and try running python.exe directly from the Python installation directory.
+Quick Answer: Check if the Python executable is still in the PATH after the Windows update.
+If not, try adding it manually to the PATH environment variable.

 💡 Why You Are Getting This Error